SmartRoadSense/website/hugo/content/data/privacy/index.md

 type = "page"
 +++

-<p class="lead">The <i>SmartRoadSense</i> mobile applications and its online services are designed to be fully anonymous and will never collect personal information from its users.</p>
+<p class="lead">The <i>SmartRoadSense</i> mobile applications and its online services are designed to be fully anonymous and will never collect personal information from their users.</p>

 *SmartRoadSense* mobile applications will access the following data: